GLOBAL MARKETS-Stocks mixed, dollar slips on weak U.S. data

 By Herbert Lash

-NEW YORK, June 13 (Reuters) - Global stocks were mixed while the dollar edged lower on Wednesday as weak U.S. economic data and a still simmering European debt crisis weighed on sentiment.
+NEW YORK, June 13 (Reuters) - Global stocks were mixed while the dollar edged lower on Wednesday as weak U.S. economic data and a still simmering European debt crisis weighed on sentiment and pushed investors into safe-haven debt.

-Investors snapped up safe-haven debt and gold prices rose toward $1,625 an ounce.
-Oil prices eased after initially rising after U.S. refinery rates surged to their highest in nearly five years, data from the Energy Information Administration showed.
+Oil prices firmed as did U.S. stocks briefly after U.S. refinery rates surged to their highest in nearly five years, data from the Energy Information Administration showed.

-Shares of JPMorgan rose 3.8 percent to $35.04, giving the benchmark S&P 500 its second-biggest boost, as no damning news came out of Chief Executive Jamie Dimon’s testimony before Congress on its multibillion-dollar trading loss.
+Crude inventories slipped last week less than forecast, while gasoline and distillate stocks fell, offsetting expectations of a build and helping crude oil to trade higher.

-Markets are expected to remain on tenterhooks ahead of a Greek vote on Sunday and fears that Spain’s financing problems may spread to Italy.
-The question of whether Greece will remain in the euro zone after the election and the potential impact of Europe’s woes on global growth also affected sentiment.
+Markets are expected to remain choppy ahead of a Greek vote on Sunday and on fears that Spain’s financing problems may spread to Italy.
+The question of whether Greece will remain in the euro zone after the election and the potential impact of Europe’s woes on global economic growth also weighed on stocks.

-“We’re still in an environment where the macro trend is deteriorating and we think that most recent news flow from the corporates is becoming worrying as well,” Emanuel Cau, a strategist at JPMorgan, said.

-“Our advice is to sell any rally as long as the macro backdrop doesn’t improve,” Cau said.

-In Europe, the FTSEurofirst 300 index of top regional companies closed down 0.3 percent at a provisional 986.95.
+In Europe, the FTSEurofirst 300 index of top regional companies was down 0.5 percent to 984.82.

 Wall Street initially opened lower as demand for building materials sagged and falling gasoline prices crimped receipts at service stations, dragging retail sales down 0.2 percent, the Commerce Department said.